 - Map the timing of when your headaches occur—If you start tracking the timing of your headaches, you can be better prepared before the pain starts and know what you need to do.
 Keep a journal and write down every time you have a headache, including any triggers that may have contributed to your pain.

-- Go back to the basics—I talk about the Seven Essential Elements of Daily Success (SEEDS) all the time!
+- Go back to the basics—I talk about the Seven Essential Elements of Daily Success (SEEDS®) all the time!
 Make sure you are following these every day, and if you’re not, you need to start.
 It’s also important to track your menopause symptoms.
 I have created something called the Menopause Transition Scale (MTS) to help you track each one.
-If you are a member of true.
-Women’s Health, you can easily track these symptoms using our App.

 - Think of your headache as a gift—Don’t hate me for saying that!
 Here’s what I mean: If you are having headaches because of things like not handling stress very well, not getting enough sleep, and not eating a healthy diet, look at the headaches as a wake-up call to work on the triggers before they lead to a headache.